Spurn: Ecology

 The landward-side mud flats are an important feeding ground for wading birds, and the area has a bird observatory, for monitoring migrating birds and providing accommodation to visiting birdwatchers.
 Their migration is assisted by east winds in autumn, resulting in drift migration of Scandinavian migrants, sometimes leading to a spectacular "fall" of thousands of birds.
 Many uncommon species have been sighted there, including a cliff swallow from North America, a lanceolated warbler from Siberia and a black-browed albatross from the Southern Ocean.
 More commonly, birds such as northern wheatears, whinchats, common redstarts and flycatchers alight at Spurn on their way between breeding and wintering grounds elsewhere.
 When the wind is in the right direction migrants are funnelled down Spurn Point and are counted at the Narrows Watchpoint, more than 15,000 birds can fly past on a good morning in autumn with 3,000 quite normal.

 Lighthouses

-The earliest reference to a lighthouse on Spurn Point is 1427.
+The earliest reference to a lighthouse on Spurn Point is 1427, when a certain Richard Reedbarrow ('Hermit of the Chapel of Our Lady and St Anne at Ravenspurn') petitioned Parliament for permission to levy dues on ships entering the Humber from the sea, in recognition of his having built a tower (to serve as a beacon by day and a light by night), 'that should teach the people to hold in the right channel'.
+Permission was duly granted by Letters Patent of King Henry VI, on 28 November that year (though it is not known whether or for how long the tower remained in service).

 From the 17th century there are records of a pair of lighthouses being maintained as leading lights: a high light and a low light.